chlachula/go2/moonView/README.md

-Program **moonView** shows Earth Moon from geocentric perspective with one hour steps.
+Program **moonView** shows Earth Moon from geocentric perspective with one hour steps with major craters and other features labeled.
 It is based on renderred 730 px images from NASA SVS.

     Usage: